 Next, we used an open source project to perform the post-hoc analysis.
 However, the modus operandi of peers in this context may be different from that of peers in academic or corporate contexts.
 Besides that, it is not possible to represent all different situations of a real project.
 We discussed the most common situations that occur when using DVCSs, but a more thoroughly verification is needed to evaluate the usefulness of our approach in other situations.

-The selection of participants in the observation study was done by asking for volunteers from students in the same research group to which the experimenter and the responsible researcher belong.
+The selection of participants in the observation study was done by asking for volunteers from students in the same research group of the experimenter.
 This was necessary due to time and people restrictions.
 Therefore, this group might not be representative and can be biased regarding the experimenter.
-It is also possible that the results are influenced by the size and by specific characteristics of the group.
-There were few participants in this study.
+Moreover, there were few participants in this study.
+Thus, the results may have been influenced by the size and by specific characteristics of the group.

 Finally, tasks involving DyeVC were performed right after presenting the approach, giving no time to participants to assimilate the tool.
-Results can be influenced by this lack of time to mature the necessary knowledge to use the approach efficiently.
+Results may have been influenced by this lack of time to mature the necessary knowledge to use the approach efficiently.

 Final considerations